ros2/ros2_documentation/source/Tutorials/Simulators/Ignition/Setting-up-a-Robot-Simulation-Ignition.rst

 3 Visualizing lidar data in ROS 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The diff drive robot has a lidar.
-To send the data generated by Ignition to ROS 2, we need to launch another bridge.
+To send the data generated by Ignition to ROS 2, you need to launch another bridge.
-In the case the data from the lidar is provided in the Ignition Transport topic ``/lidar2``.
-In this case we are going to remap the topic in the bridge.
-This topic will be available under the topic ``/lidar_scan``
+In the case the data from the lidar is provided in the Ignition Transport topic ``/lidar2``, which you are going to remap in the bridge.
+This topic will be available under the topic ``/lidar_scan``:

 .. tabs::